mohshawky5193/dog-breed-classifier/README.md

 ![Dog Image Example](examples/dog_out.jpg)
 > * If the image file contains neither human face nor a dog then print output message indicating so

+# Web App
+There is also a web application deployed on [Heroku](https://dog-breed-classifier-udacity.herokuapp.com/) you can also try it and have fun :smile: